-B.6 Actuarial function
+B.6 Actuarial Function

 IDA outsources the Actuarial Function to take advantage of external expertise.
-This critical operational service is outsourced to BWCI limited.
-BWCI carries out the duties of the Actuarial

-Function as required by the Solvency II Directive.
+This critical operational service is outsourced to Marsh UK Limited.
+Marsh UK carries out the duties of the Actuarial Function as required by the Solvency II Directive.
 These services are outlined below as per the Solvency II Directive and are explained in more detail:

-- a. coordinate the calculation of technical provisions; - ensure the appropriateness of the methodologies and underlying models used as well as the assumptions made in the calculation of technical provisions; - c. assess the sufficiency and quality of the data used in the calculation of technical provisions; - d compare best estimates against experience; - e.
-Inform the Board of the reliability and adequacy of the calculation of technical provisions; - f. oversee the calculation of technical provisions; - g. express an opinion on the overall underwriting policy; - express an opinion on the adequacy of reinsurance arrangements; - contribute to the effective implementation of the risk-management system, in particular with respect to the risk modelling underlying the calculation of the capital requirements, and to the Own Risk and Solvency Assessment. - Carry out the risk modelling underlying the calculation of the capital requirements, the financial and solvency projections in the context of the Own Risk and Solvency Assessment; - Perform the calculation of SCR and MCR. - Carry out investigations in relation to the claims experience and the expenses of the company - k.
-Attend Board of Directors meetings as required by the Company - 1.
-Llaise with the Company's auditors as necessary - m.
-Prepare the pillar 3 reports relating to the Actuarial function
+- coordinate the calculation of technical provisions; - ensure the appropriateness of the methodologies and underlying models used as well as the assumptions made in the calculation of technical provisions; - 3. assess the sufficiency and quality of the data used in the calculation of technical provisions; - compare best estimates against experience; - 5. inform the Board of the reliability and adequacy of the calculation of technical provisions; - oversee the calculation of technical provisions; - 7. express an opinion on the overal! underwriting policy; - express an opinion on the adequacy of reinsurance arrangements; - contribute to the effective implementation of the risk-management system, in particular with respect to the risk modelling underlying the calculation of the capital requirements, and to the Own Risk and Solvency Assessment. - 10.Review the Own Risk and Solvency Assessment ("ORSA") report as set out in Article 45 of the Solvency II Directive including an assessment of the range of risks and srosses considered, and the appropriateness of the financial projections - 11.Review the calculation of the Solvency Capital Requirement ("SCR") and the Minimum Capital Requirement ("MCR") and Own Funds. - 12.
+Attend Board of Directors meetings as required by the Company - 13.Liaise with the Company's auditors as necessary

-B6.1 Calculation of Technical Provisions
+B6.1 Coordinate the Calculation of Technical Provisions